Alaska Air National Guard rescues two sheep hunters near Tonsina

 |Downloads:

-This work, Alaska Air National Guard rescues two sheep hunters near Tonsina [Image 3 of 3], by Maj.
+This work, Alaska Air National Guard rescues two sheep hunters near Tonsina, by Maj.
 David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT